 The story of Frankenstein is an entertaining one and makes for a great horror story.
 There are many themes and touches on philosophy.
 However, I found Frankenstein’s character to be pretty annoying.
 He seems to always wallow and it gets tedious fast.

 Mary Shelley came up with the idea of the story because of a competition.
 The purpose of the competition was to see who could come up with the best horror story.
-After thinking for days, Shelley created the Frankenstein story at just 18 and the book was published two years later in 1818.
+After thinking for days, Shelley created the Frankenstein story at just 18 and the book was published on January 1, 1818.

 When the novel was first published, it was well received and then mostly forgotten.
 Shelley published the novel anonymously and that proved to be the right move because once she was revealed to be the author, two reviews attacked the writing of the book because the author was a female.